-The wetlands component was tidy with both sections achieving an equal balance in wastewater levels throughout the monitoring period unlike in the previous period when levels decreased in both wetlands in dry late summer conditions with the southern wetland almost dried out by autumn (TRC, 2013).
+The wetlands component was tidy with both sections achieving an equal balance in wastewater levels through most of the monitoring period and levels decreased in both wetlands in dry late summer conditions with both wetlands dried out by early autumn similar to conditions in autumn, 2013 (TRC, 2013).
 No use of the additional pond overflow into the wetland was recorded on any inspection occasion.
-Effluent appearance was relatively clear pale green with an estimated discharge rate ranging from 0.25 (summer) to 10 L/sec (winter) on the inspection occasions.
-A number of pukeko were present on two occasions.
+Effluent appearance was relatively clear pale green with an estimated discharge rate ranging from nil (autumn) to 15 L/sec (early summer and winter) on the inspection occasions.
+A few of pukeko were present on one occasion and two ducks on the other occasion.